Bombardier Billy Wells: Professional career

 Wells had his first professional fight on 8 June 1910, against Gunner Joe Mills, winning on points over six rounds.
 In his first eight fights he recorded seven wins and one defeat.
 In his next fight he fought for the British Heavyweight Title, at the National Sporting Club, Covent Garden, London.
 The fight was in April 1911 against Iron (William) Hague, the holder, and Wells won by a knockout in the sixth round of twenty.

 Wells was matched to fight the current world heavyweight champion, Jack Johnson, in London in October 1911, but religious opponents of excessive prize money, led by Baptist minister Frederick Brotherton Meyer, and opponents of contests between the races, caused the fight to be cancelled by Winston Churchill, who was then Home Secretary.
 A colour bar remained in British boxing until 1947.

 In December 1911, Wells fought Fred Storbeck at Covent Garden for the British Empire Heavyweight Title, scoring a knockout in the eleventh round to gain his second title in one year.

 In June 1913, Wells fought the extremely talented Frenchman Georges Carpentier for the European Heavyweight Title.
 The bout was held in Ghent, Belgium, and Wells lost by a knockout in the fourth round.

 Wells defended his British heavyweight title three times in 1913, and then in December of the same year, he had a rematch with Carpentier for his European title.
 The bout was held at Covent garden, but again Carpentier won, this time by a knockout in the first round.

 Wells continued to box and successfully defend his British heavyweight title, even after the start of World War I. In May 1915, Wells joined up for military service (in the Welch Regiment) and was later made a sergeant.
 He continued to box until the end of 1916, and in 1917 was sent to France to organize physical training amongst the troops.

 After the end of the war, Wells resumed his boxing career.
 His fourteenth defence of his British heavyweight title, and of his British Empire title was against Joe Beckett, a boxer whom he had beaten on points two months previously.
 The bout was held in February 1919, in Holborn, London, and Beckett won by a knockout in the fifth round to take Wells' titles.

 Wells then had five more bouts, winning them all, before having a rematch against Beckett in May 1920.
 The bout was held at Olympia, Kensington, but again Wells was knocked out, this time in the third round.
 Wells continued to fight, having eight more bouts, winning five and losing three.
 His last fight was in April 1925.

-Wells was the third person to fill the role of the "gongman" - the figure seen striking the gong in the introduction to J. Arthur Rank films.
+Wells was one of several people to fill the role of the "gongman" - the figure seen striking the gong in the introduction to J. Arthur Rank films.